 - Email: I.Bessa@leeds.ac.uk

 - Location: G.43 Maurice Kayworth Building

-2015 to date: Academic University Fellow, University of Leeds
+2015 to 2021: Academic University Fellow, University of Leeds (2016 on maternity leave)

 2013 to 2015: Research Fellow, Work and Employment Divison, Leeds University Business School

 2011-2018: Visiting Lecturer, Bayes Business School, City University of London

 I am an Associate professor in Leeds Business School, previously employed as a University Academic Fellow (UAF) and based in the Centre of Employment Relations Innovation and Change (CERIC) CERIC at Leeds University Business School.
 I joined Leeds after completing my PhD at Bayes Business School, City University of London.
 Throughout my PhD I worked on the area of Flexible Work Arrangements (FWAs) and area I am still working on.